 Jeremy Page advises on screenplays.
-He has 20 years of experience in the UK film and TV industry, working as a script editor for the BBC, Working Title, Channel 4 and Film Four.
+He has 20 years of experience in the UK film and TV industry, working as a script editor for the BBC, Film Four and Netflix.
 He currently teaches screenwriting at the London Film School.
 He is also the prize-winning author of three novels, The Collector of Lost Things (Little Brown), The Wake and Salt (Penguin) – and was shortlisted for the 2015 BBC National Short Story Awards.
+His first non-fiction book, From New York to California, is an eccentric journey across the East of England, looking for the not-quite visible, rooted in the landscape.

 What we do: